Anaesthesia: Core Training - Role Description

 To obtain a UK CCT in anaesthetics a trainee has to follow a training programme with an indicative duration of seven years.
 The aim of this programme leading to the award of a CCT in anaesthesia is to produce high quality anaesthetists with a broad range of skills that will enable them to practise as consultant anaesthetists in the United Kingdom.

-By the end of basic level training trainees should be able to:
+By the end of basic level training Doctors in Training should be able to:

 undertake the anaesthetic care of most routine cases;